fge/uri-template/README.md

 **Note the "L" in "LGPL".
 LGPL AND GPL ARE QUITE DIFFERENT!**

-Note: this project uses [Gradle](http://www.gradle.org) as a build system.
-See the `BUILD.md` file for details.

 ## What this is

 This is a 100% Java implementation of IETF's [RFC 6570](http://tools.ietf.org/html/rfc6570) (URI